 Approximately every other week there will be a 10-question quiz available on the Canvas course website.
 Quizzes will cover only new material since the preceding quiz (non-cumulative).
 Each quiz will be available beginning on the Friday preceding its due date and should be completed (not started) no later than 11:59 PM that Sunday (see schedule) for full credit.
-Any quiz not submitted by 11:59 PM on Sunday will receive an automatic reduction of 20% (starting at 12:00 AM) each day following the due date.
-One minute late could cost you 20% - Don't wait until the last second to submit!
+Any quiz not submitted by 11:59 PM on Sunday will receive an automatic reduction of 20% each day following the due date.